LinuxUser255/python-course/lesson_6/lesson_6_code_comments.md

 Wrap up
 -----------------------------

-OK, In this lesson we learned lists,
+OK, In this lesson we learned
-This includes:

 - List Properties:
 - Zero-Based Indexing